 Signs You May Need a Deep Cleaning (and Why You Shouldn’t Ignore Them)

-At Smiles One in Pittsburgh, we offer deep cleanings to help reverse early gum disease, protect bone health, and keep your smile strong.
-Here’s how to know when it’s time to consider one.
+At Smiles One in Pittsburgh, deep cleanings are used to treat early gum disease, protect bone health, and help prevent more serious dental problems.
+Here are the most common signs it may be time to consider one.

 Your gums bleed when you brush or floss